Season 6 Ranked – Worst to Best

 Peter Bowles provides reliable villainous chops as another of those bounders who thinks he’s up to Steed’s standards.
 But woefully isn’t.
 A very science-fiction bottle of invisibility vodka is key to his escape.
-Some rather stodgy plot points in the mix, but some nice stylistic touches and Tara is granted a good fight.
+Some rather stodgy plot points in the mix, but some nice stylistic touches and Tara is granted a well-choreographed fight.

-Terry Nation’s script featuring a robotic box delivering death beneath a church boasts a cute title and Iain Cuthbertson on fine form – and Willoughby Goddard taking more than a modicum of snuff – but while it’s serviceable, it isn’t as the various elements suggest it should be.
+Terry Nation’s script featuring a robotic box delivering death beneath a church boasts a cute title and Iain Cuthbertson on fine form – and Willoughby Goddard taking more than a modicum of snuff – but while it’s serviceable, it isn’t as good as the various elements suggest it should be.